tempire/festival/articles/showcase_the_venue-2012-09-01.md

 # Showcase: The Venue
 2012-09-01

 DanceFest is about one thing - having a great time.
 As such, we want to do something a little different than you see at most dance events: we want to showcase *all* the benefits you get for the weekend.
 One of the best benefits - a full service casino.
 We wanted to capture some of the magic, so we went out and took our own photos - that's right, these aren't just stock, these are custom photos taken at Gold Country directly for S1 DanceFest.
-Available dishes, rooms, and available facilities; take a closer look.
+Available dishes, rooms, and available facilities: take a closer look.

 ### Classes
 <img src="/images/articles/showcase-the-venue/espressobar.jpg" style="float: right;" />